afishbeck/HPCC-Platform/helm/examples/secrets/README.md

 This example focuses on ECL secrets to provide HTTP connection strings and credentials for ECL SOAPCALL and HTTPCALL commands.

-These secrets are prefixed with the string "http-connect-" requiring this prefix ensures that HTTPCALL only accesses secrets which are intended for this use.
+These secrets are prefixed with the string "http-connect-" requiring this prefix ensures that HTTPCALL/SOAPCALL only accesses secrets which are intended for this use.

 HTTP-CONNECT secrets consist of a url string and optional additional secrets associated with that URL.
 Requiring the url to be part of the secret prevents credentials from being easily hijacked via an HTTPCALL to an arbitrary location.
 Instead the credentials are explicitly associated with the provided url.